Family of attainable geometric quantum speed limits: The distance and the geometric QSL

-is the instantaneous evolution speed.
-We want to emphasize that even though the QSLT depends on the function $f(\cdot)$, any given valid function $f(x)$ induces a valid QSLT.
-In addition, the optimal QSLT $ \tau_{qsl}^{opt}$ can also be naturally defined by the maximization over all potential functions $f(\cdot)$, i.e.,
+We want to emphasize that even though the QSLT depends on the function $f(\cdot)\in\mathcal F$, any given valid function $f(x)$ induces a valid QSLT.
+Next, we will demonstrate different QSLTs based on different functions.

-The optimization in Eq. (\ref{tau_opt}) is a challenging task due to multiple potential evolution trajectories.
+\textit{QSLT for unitary cases.-} The optimization in Eq. (\ref{tau_opt}) is a challenging task due to multiple potential evolution trajectories.
 To gain a first insight into the QSLT, we'd like to consider the particular case of unitary evolution, in which case the bound Eq. (\ref{QSL}) can be rewritten as